outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

    The catch-all *0.0.0.0/0* may be specified for matching all IPv4 addresses, and *::/0* may be specified for matching all IPv6 addresses, allowing and route *all* traffic on the client through the VPN tunnel.
 This is useful if want to set a VPN proxy.

    This can be narrowed down if you only want some traffic (i.e. remote LAN network *10.0.0.0/24*) to go over VPN.

+   >Peer B's internal IP must be covered by *allowed-ips*.

 5. Multiple peers can be set up.

 ## Persistent Configuration